Spurs vs. Clippers Player Props Betting Odds

 |3PM

-- George's 27.3 points per game average is 2.8 points higher than Monday's over/under.
+- The 27.3 points George has scored per game this season is 2.8 more than his prop bet over/under set for Wednesday (24.5).

+- George has averaged four assists per game this year, 0.5 more than his prop bet for Wednesday (3.5).

-- George has knocked down three three-pointers per game, 0.5 fewer than his over/under in Monday's game (3.5).
+- George has connected on three three-pointers per game, 0.5 less than his over/under in Wednesday's game (3.5).

 Check out all the prop bet options FanDuel has to offer!